The Dark Side of ‘Work from Home’

 But wait – although your employer, Toby, is 397 miles away in his Edinburgh flat, he knew that you were brushing your hair, and brushing the dog, and brushing dog hair off the sofa.
 In this dystopian reality, Toby has the power and legal authorisation to monitor you, cloaked in the disguise of assessing your productivity.
 Don’t be fooled, Big Brother is watching you.
 Quite possibly your entire senior management is watching you.
 Maybe while tossing popcorn up and catching it in their mouths.
 Workplace surveillance software such as Slack and Hubstaff create a digital panopticon; and you never know when you’re being spied on.
 Welcome to the much lauded ‘Work from Home’ already abbreviated to a trendy #WFH.
 This is where privacy and trust become relics of the past.

-Our pandemic homes, supposed safe places, have been invaded by what has become aptly known as ‘tattleware’.
+Our post-pandemic homes, supposed safe places, have been invaded by what has become aptly known as ‘tattleware’.
 Through various webcam technologies and downloaded softwares, employers can extend their beady-eyed gaze through the digital labyrinth right to your kitchen table.
 These softwares are meant to replicate the office environment, but I don’t remember a work culture where it was socially acceptable for your boss to observe your every move from half a metre away.

 The award for most intense (and alarming) form of surveillance has to go to Time Doctor.
 Invented in 2012, the software takes recordings of employees’ screens whilst they work.
 Scrolling through your ex’s insta?
 Buying a last-minute gift on Amazon?
 Googling ‘How to make home-made sanitiser?’
 Time Doctor will know – and thus so will your employer.
 The technology can also take a picture via webcam every ten minutes, to check the employee is at their computer.
 If there is no activity on your laptop for a few minutes, a menacing message will appear: ‘YOU HAVE 60 SECONDS TO START WORKING’.
 If you do not ‘start working’, your time is paused, and you will stop being paid.